Most Recent Barbara Crawford Gallery show

 iN A PERSONAL TOUR?

-Visit SCH's Barbara Crawford Gallery with the exhibition curators, Melissa Haims & Pia Druggan.
+Visit SCH's Barbara Crawford Gallery with a member of the SCH Arts Department.

 The gallery is open to the public by appointment only.
 Note: tours will take place when school is not in session.